Statistics and outlook for bowel cancer

 No statistics can tell you what will happen to you.
 Your cancer is unique.
 So statistics can only give a rough idea of what may happen to you.
 The available statistics are not detailed enough to tell you about the different treatments people may have had.
 They also can't tell how that treatment may have affected their outlook.
 Some treatments may help people to live longer as well as relieving symptoms.
 There are many individual factors that will affect your treatment and prognosis.

 Taking part in clinical trials can help to improve the outlook for people in the future.
 If you are interested in taking part in a clinical trial, talk to your cancer specialist.
 We have information about clinical trials in the trials and research section.
-And you can search for UK trials on our trials database.
-Choose 'bowel cancer' from the dropdown list of cancer types.
+And you can search for UK trials for bowel cancer on our trials database.

 Question about cancer?
 Contact our information nurse team